dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 multiple data sets and organisation units.

-The period, start/end date, created and createdDuration parameters provde multple ways to set the time dimension for the request, thus only one can be used.
+The period, start/end date, created and createdDuration parameters provide multiple ways to set the time dimension for the request, thus only one can be used.
 For example, it doesn't make sense to both set the start/end date and to set the periods.